Impact of Metal Cation on Chiral Properties of 2D Halide Perovskites: Results and discussion

 \subsection{Finite-temperature chirality}

-Next, we assess the finite temperature dynamics of 2D halide perovskites with a mixed metal composition, such as \mbamix{}.
-We use MLFFs, trained against DFT calculations through the on-the-fly learning scheme as detailed in Refs.~\cite{jinnouchiOntheflyMachineLearning2019, jinnouchiPhaseTransitionsHybrid2019}.
-The DFT calculations were done using the SCAN exchange-correlation functional~\cite{sunStronglyConstrainedAppropriately2015} in \texttt{VASP}~\cite{kresseInitioMoleculardynamicsSimulation1994, kresseEfficiencyAbinitioTotal1996, kresseEfficientIterativeSchemes1996}.
-To obtain a single model that can describe \mbamix{} across a wide range of compositions, we first train three MLFFs for \mbapb{}, \mbasn{}, and \mbamixhalf{}, respectively, and then combine these training sets to train a single model.
-The details of the MLFF training procedure and validation are shown in SI Note 3.
+Next, we assess the finite temperature dynamics of 2D halide perovskites with mixed metal compositions, such as \mbamix{}.
+We use the MLFF trained against the unified training set with various metal compositions, the full details of the training procedure can be found in SM Note 3~\cite{supplementalMaterial}.
 Validations show that our model has high accuracy and transferability across various metal compositions and crystal structures (e.g. \textit{S}-, \textit{R}-, and \textit{rac}-structures), predicting energies, forces, and stresses with a low error compared to DFT calculations.

-We then use the mixed composition MLFF in molecular dynamics (MD) simulations of \smbamix{} with different compositions (x $=$ 0, 1/2, and 1).
-The simulations are carried out at various temperatures (50 - \SI{400}{\K}) in the \textit{NpT} ensemble at atmospheric pressure (SI Note 3).
+We use this MLFF in molecular dynamics (MD) simulations of \smbamix{} with different compositions (x $=$ 0, 1/2, and 1).
+Additional details on how the systems with a mixed composition (x = 1/2) are generated can be found in SM Note 4~\cite{supplementalMaterial}.
+The simulations are carried out at various temperatures (50 - \SI{400}{\K}) in the \textit{NpT} ensemble at atmospheric pressure.
 During these simulations we monitor the atomic structure and the finite temperature dynamics of the octahedral distortions as captured by $\sigmatwo$ and $\deltad$ (Figure~\ref{fig:octahedral_distortions}) and the structural chirality descriptors (Figure~\ref{fig:temperature_dependence}).

 Focusing on the octahedral distortions and their dynamics, shown in Figure~\ref{fig:octahedral_distortions}, we find that the same trends observed in static structures are maintained at finite temperatures.
 The bond angle variance $\sigmatwo$ is greater in \smbapb{} (Figure~\ref{fig:octahedral_distortions}a-d), and the bond length variance $\deltad$ is significantly larger in \smbasn{} (Figure~\ref{fig:octahedral_distortions}e-h).
 In all perovskites, the $\sigmatwo$ and $\deltad$ distributions are asymmetric, with the distributions shifting to higher values for increasing temperatures.